|

 cause problems, but without the letter-sound relationships, a young child trying

 to spell 'dog' might as well plump for 'xxwwtthhzzqq'.
-And the fact that the
+And the fact that

 9. How on earth does a child cope with